dfreelon/TSM/README.rst

   scores (weighted or unweighted Jaccard coefficients) for partitioned network communities drawn from the same dataset at two different time slices
-- Discover which nodes bridge which communities
+- Discover which nodes intermediate between which communities
 - Find the most-used hashtags in each community
 - Find the most-used hyperlinks or web domains in each community